timmc/johnny/HACK.md

 - path (/-delimited)
   - collapsing of /./ segments (RFC 3986)
-  - relative URI reoslution (RFC 3986)
+  - relative URI resolution (RFC 3986)
 - querystring
   - &-delimited or ;-delimited
   - keep or collapse duplicate keys
+  - FormEncoded utility
 - User portion
 - Hostname portion
 - Lambda support for any of the above: `withQueryChange(...lambda...)`

 ### Variations

+- Encoding options:
+  - Minimal (default)
+  - conservative
+  - always/only encode provided chars (BitSet is mutable, but BigInteger isn't...)
+  - only encode provided char sets for each URL component
+  - application/x-www-form-encoded variation (use + instead
+    of %20)
-- Encoding options: Minimal (default), conservative, always encode provided chars, only encode provided char sets for each URL component, application/x-www-form-encoded variation (use + instead of %20), '#' unencoded in fragment (may cause problems with some bad parsers)
+  - '#' unencoded in fragment (may cause problems with some bad parsers)
 - Charset options: Decode from non-UTF-8, encode to non-UTF-8 (do we even want to allow this?)
 - WebUrl#reEncode: Decode and then encode with various options